drewhart/geonomics_docs/sphinx_dir/doc.rst

 reset?
 P

-This defines the number of randomly located, randomly valued points from which the random :py:`Scape` will be interpolated.
-(Locations drawn from uniform distributions between 0 and the :py:`Land` dimensions on each axis.
+This defines the number of randomly located, randomly valued points from which the random :py:`Layer` will be interpolated.
+(Locations drawn from uniform distributions between 0 and the :py:`Landscape` dimensions on each axis.
 Values drawn from a uniform distribution between 0 and 1.)